brreg/brok/README.md

 - SDK [NPM](https://www.npmjs.com/package/@brok/sdk)
 - Captable [NPM](https://www.npmjs.com/package/@brok/captable)

-So SDK and Captable are NPM packages that needs to be published for changes to propegate.
+So SDK and Captable are NPM packages that needs to be published for changes to propagate.
-Graph, demo-server and demo-frontend needs to be deployed to their enviroments to progegate changes. -->
+Graph, demo-server and demo-frontend needs to be deployed to their environments to propagate changes. -->

 ## Environment variables

-The main enviorment variables that you need to familirize with:
+The main environments variables that you need to familiarize with:
-- An Etehreum RPC (We recommend [alchemyapi.io](https://dashboard.alchemyapi.io/) or [Infura](https://infura.io/))
+- An Ethereum RPC (We recommend [alchemyapi.io](https://dashboard.alchemyapi.io/) or [Infura](https://infura.io/))
 - A ceramic node [https://ceramic.network/](https://ceramic.network/)
 - An Ethereum secret (seed phrase).
 You can generate one with [Ethers](https://docs.ethers.io/v5/)
 - The Graph API indexing captable contracts [thegraph.com](https://thegraph.com/en/)